Matthew 25:31-46 · Matthew · Updated April 25, 2026

 Summary

-This passage from Matthew 25:31-46 describes a future time of judgment when the Son of Man, a title for Jesus, returns in glory with his angels.
-He sits on his glorious throne, and all nations are gathered before him.
-The scene is set for a separation, much like a shepherd dividing sheep from goats.
-The sheep are placed on his right and the goats on his left, indicating a division between two groups of people (verses 31-33).
+The passage from Matthew 25:31-46 describes a future time of judgment when the Son of Man, a title for Jesus, returns in glory with his angels.
+Sitting on his glorious throne, he gathers all nations before him.
+He separates them, much like a shepherd dividing sheep from goats.
+Sheep are placed on his right and goats on his left, indicating a division between two groups of people (verses 31-33).

 The King, another title for Jesus in this passage, addresses those on his right, the sheep.
 He invites them to inherit the kingdom prepared for them, citing their acts of kindness: feeding the hungry, quenching the thirsty, welcoming strangers, clothing the naked, and visiting the sick and imprisoned (verses 34-36).
 The righteous are puzzled, asking when they did these things for him.
 The King replies that whatever they did for the least of his brethren, they did for him (verses 37-40).
 Then, he turns to those on his left, the goats, and tells them to depart into everlasting fire, prepared for the devil and his angels, because they failed to help him in similar situations (verses 41-43).
 They too are confused, questioning when they saw him in need and did not help.
 The King explains that their neglect of the least was neglect of him (verses 44-45).